What role do academic staff play in Orientation and the transition period for students?

 There is a range of Academic Literacy and grammar workshops to help all students.
 The Library also has the Study Smart Zone, where students can get help with academic writing, referencing and citation.

-- Students who are not sure about content of a course:
+- Students who are not sure about content of a program:

-They can attend PASS sessions, where they will meet and work collaboratively with other students to understand the unit content and develop study strategies.
+They can attend PASS sessions, where they will meet and work collaboratively with other students to understand the subject content and develop study strategies.

 - Making friends on campus: